 Hydrangeas will grow well in partial shade and full sun all though they seem to grow best where they have shade in the morning followed by sun in the afternoon.
 They will grow in shade but will probably not flower too well.

 Hydrangeas in pots are the best feed to keep them looking good as they have limited soil and after a year or so would not have any feed content in the compost in the pot

 Firstly, never feed Hydrangeas after August.
 The reason for this is they will be going dormant for winter and this could encourage new growth that will be damaged by the winter frost.

-Another way to feed Hydrangeas in pots is using a general liquid fertilizer but if using this method its best done once a week during the summer to ensure they stay healthy.
+Another way to feed Hydrangeas in pots is by using a general liquid fertilizer but if using this method is best done once a week during the summer to ensure they stay healthy.